 When the fair values of financial assets and financial liabilities cannot be measured based on quoted prices in active markets (ie Level 1 inputs), their fair value is measured using valuation techniques (e.g. quoted prices for similar assets or liabilities in activate markets or the discounted cash flow (DCF) model).
 Where possible, the inputs to these valuation techniques are based on observable data, but where this is not possible judgement is required in establishing fair values.
 These judgements typically include considerations such as uncertainty and risk.
 However, changes in the assumptions used could affect the fair value of the Council's assets and liabilities.
 Where Level 1 inputs are not available, the Council employs relevant experts to identify the most appropriate valuation techniques to determine fair value (for example for investment properties, the Council's Chief Valuation Officer and External Valuer.)
-Information about the valuation techniques and inputs used in determining the fair value of the Council's assets and liabilities is disclosed in the notes.
+Information about the valuation techniques and inputs used in determining the fair value of the Council's assets and inputs used in determining the fair value of the Council's assets and inputs used in determining the fair value of the Council's assets and liabilities.